mieubrisse/personal-writing/building-your-exobrain/post.md

 - **Why do I value self-care?** Because it gives me Freedom from various mental & physical problems.
 - ...etc.

-I'm providing my results to spark ideas, but this is just my process.
-It's important that your process and results are yours.
+I'm providing my results to spark ideas, but it's important that your process and results are yours.
 It must make sense to you.

 When you have your values, set the results aside.
 We'll use it later.